GOSHROW/reddit-wallpaper-extension/README.md

 **View the Reddit post:**
 - Click on the image title at the bottom to open the original Reddit post in a new tab

+**Refresh for a new image:**
+- Click the refresh button (↻) in the bottom bar to instantly load a new random image

 **Good subreddits to try:**
 - CineShots (movie screenshots)
 - EarthPorn (nature photos)